 💡 if you are suffering from a high rate of return, the issue is probably not with the return policy itself but with other issues with the business.
 Find out why customers are returning, and focus on the root of the issue.
 For example, if you are selling apparel, a high return rate might be because of fit issues and because you have inaccurate size chart information.

 The most convenient point of online shopping is that customers can place orders and pay easily.
 Therefore, a safe and fast online payment method is necessary.
 Fortunately, online payment gateways have become more and more common in the past few decades.

-PayPal, Stripe, Apple Pay, Amazon Pay, Google Pay, Square, and many other online payment service providers can all be integrated with your store to guide to make checkouts dead simple.
+PayPal, Stripe, Apple Pay, Amazon Pay, Google Pay, Square, and many other online payment service providers can all be integrated with your store to guide you to make checkouts dead simple.
 However, every online payment service provider’s commission and service charge are different.
-Some will only charge setup fees and monthly fees, and some will draw transaction fees around 3% to 5% per order.
+Some will only charge setup fees and monthly fees, and some will draw transaction fees of around 3% to 5% per order.

 Having a wide range of payment options will reduce the possibility of purchase drop-offs, but be mindful of the cut these processors are taking.
 These costs will eat into your margins.
 Fortunately, the bigger the size of your business, the easier you can negotiate the cost down.

 Start to Set up & Integrate with E-commerce Tooling